 Iran has sought to use its close relations with Iraq to evade some sanctions.
-As noted above, the United States sanctioned an Iraqi bank that has cooperated with Iran's efforts, but lifted those sanctions when the bank reduced that business with Iran.
-The United States has pressed Iraq, with limited success, to inspect flights from Iran to Syria to enforce cooperation with U.N. sanctions that ban Iran from exporting arms.
+As noted above, the United States sanctioned an Iraqi bank that has cooperated with Iran's efforts, but lifted those sanctions when the bank reduced that business.
 Iraq presented the United States with a more significant Iran sanctions-related dilemma on July 23, 2013, when it signed an agreement with Iran to buy 850 million cubic feet per day of natural gas through a joint pipeline that reportedly is nearing construction.
 The pipeline will enter Iraq at Diyala province and feed several power plants.
 The two countries signed a contract for the pipeline construction in July 2011, and it reportedly is close to completion on both sides of the border; its construction costs are estimated at about \$365 million.
-It was reported in February 2014 that Iraq had ordered \$200 million worth of arms and ammunition from Iran, despite the U.N. ban on Iranian arms exports, although some Iraqi diplomats have said the order was later rescinded.